Turkish police target leftists after U.S. embassy bombing

 Tuesday's raids unfolded after a member of the Revolutionary People's Liberation Party-Front (DHKP-C) blew himself up at an entrance of the U.S. embassy in Ankara on February 1, killing a Turkish security guard.

-The DHKP-C, virulently anti-American and listed as a terrorist organisation by the United States and Turkey, has staged a series of deadly attacks on police stations over the last six months.
+The DHKP-C, virulently anti-American and listed as a terrorist organization by the United States and Turkey, has staged a series of deadly attacks on police stations over the last six months.

 Police issued arrest warrants for 167 people in 28 provinces across Turkey and by midday detained more than 100 people, among them Akman Simsek, a senior official from public workers union confederation KESK, state-run Anatolian news agency reported.